 - These are readily available in many stores and you can buy them here, but you can also try your hand at making beet, carrot, or sweet potato in your own kitchen.
 These are a winner for picky eaters because they are crunchy!
 Just give them a few times to get used to them!

 Tricks for More Healthy Snack Ideas

 This is just the tip of the iceberg, you can maximize your efforts and even think up more healthy snacks for your picky eater with these extra tricks:

-- Look at what you child is already eating, and find foods similar to them, building off from there!
+- Look at what your child is already eating, and find foods similar to them, building off from there!
 This is one of my favorite feeding therapist tricks, read more about building a bridge to new foods.

 - Make it fun!
-I gave you lots of examples in the snack list above, but one of my favorite tools to have on hand is this funbites cutter.
+I gave you lots of examples in the snack list above, but one of my favorite tools to have on hand is this Funbites cutter.
 We’ve used these many times in our home, and you can get a bunch of different shapes here.
 Kids love using these!

 - I also really like fun plates and utensils.
 These get kids excited to come to the table and can be pulled out in a pinch when a meal is headed south.
 This construction set is awesome for boys and they finally have a set for girls.

 If you want even more healthy snacks for picky eaters, then you’ll find a huge cache of them on my Pinterest Boards.
 I probably pin food ideas for kids more than anything else.
 Follow along here and be sure to check out the Picky Eater Kids Tips and Recipes and the Food Ideas for Kids boards.